The mall during peak fall foliage in Central Park in NYC

 · ·

-NYC in November is one of the more entertaining months to visit New York City.
+Headed to NYC in November?
+This is one of the most exciting times to visit or be in the city IMO.
 The month kicks off with the New York City Marathon, has the largest Thanksgiving Parade in the world, and at the tail end of November in NYC you start to see this transformation into one of the most holiday-themed cities in the world as this month kicks of the official Christmas season.
 Christmas displays that are mind-bendingly beautiful and it seems like the whole city gets in on the fun.

 The beginning of November in NYC is less crowded with tourists and gets increasingly crowded towards the end.
 So if you are planning on trying to visit towards the end of November just be aware lines will be longer and prices will be a bit higher for hotels and transportation.